Your Guide to Smart Home Tech

 With an array of smart home surveillance cameras at your disposal, you can monitor every corner of your property, even if you’re at work or on vacation.

 This is because these gadgets can connect to the internet, allowing you to access live footage from your smartphone or laptop.
 Here are some of the best options for 2020.
+Be sure to check out Vivint doorbell camera as well!

 This smart home camera is capable of streaming true 4K footage, allowing you to see every vandal and package thief in Ultra High Definition detail.
 It’s loaded with plenty of impressive tech, including color night vision, motion tracking, automatic zooming, and a siren.